Approximately one to three babies per 1,000 births are born deaf or hard of hearing, and about 90% of those children are born to hearing parents.

 What to do if patient does not pass the hearing screening

 A child not passing the hearing screening should be referred to a pediatric audiologist for an outpatient diagnostic evaluation that typically begins with a second hearing screening.
-It is important that parents understand that this does not necessarily mean their baby has hearing loss.
+It is important that parents understand that this does not necessarily mean their baby is deaf or hard of hearing.
 Information about hearing screening should be provided to parents in a professional and compassionate manner while stressing the importance of prompt and appropriate follow-up.
 Hearing screenings should be completed for an infant within one month of age and a full diagnostic audiologic evaluation should be completed before three months of age.

 Which Specialists Should I Refer my Patients

 A referral to a specialist such as an otolaryngologist and geneticist may be indicated by the diagnostic evaluation.
-The majority of children with hearing loss have a genetic component even if they do not have syndrome or dysmorphic features.
+The majority of children who are born deaf or hard of hearing have a genetic component, even if they do not have syndrome or dysmorphic features.

 Risk Factors for Late Onset & Early Childhood Hearing Loss?